humdrum-tools/humdrum-documentation/guide/ch24/index.md

 ```

 Having translated the representation in this way, we need to search for
-any lines which contain two instances of the number \`7\' \-- that is,
+any lines which contain two instances of the number \`7\' &mdash; that is,
 two concurrent instances of the leading-tone.

 Searching for the number \`7\' is easily done using the standard Unix